jeremyckahn/shifty/tutorials/easing-function-in-depth.md

 });
 ```

-The `interpolate` function also supports both string and object parameter types
+{@link shifty.interpolate} also supports both string and object parameters for
-for `easing`.
+`easing`.

 ## Per-tween custom easing functions

-You are not limited to attaching functions to `Tweenable.formulas`.
-You can
+You are not limited to attaching functions to {@link
-also supply a custom easing function directly to `tween`:
+shifty.Tweenable.formulas}.
+You can also supply a custom easing function
+directly to {@link shifty.tween}:

 ```javascript
 tween({